DylanMeivis/DylanTodo/README.md

 ---

 # DylanTodo
-📝 A .NET Core web application to keep track on all of your work
+📝 A .NET Core MVC web application to keep track on all of your work